octet-stream/form-data-encoder/readme.md

 import Blob from "fetch-blob"
 import fetch from "node-fetch"

-async function toBlob(form) {
+// This approach may require much more RAM compared to the previous one, but it works too. async function toBlob(form) {
   const encoder = new Encoder(form)
   const chunks = []